-- Drink plenty of water, avoid alcohol, and chew a sugar-free gum to prevent dry mouth.
+- Drink plenty of water, avoid alcohol, and chew sugar-free gum to prevent dry mouth.

 - If you wear dentures, clean them daily, rinse them after every meal and take them off while sleeping.

-- If you’re missing one or more teeth, discuss dental implants, dentures, dental crown and bridges with the dentist.
+- If you’re missing one or more teeth, discuss dental implants, dentures, dental crowns, and bridges with the dentist.